Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 For Pmod, there are 8 data pins that can be connected to GPIO, SPI, IIC, or Timer.
 For Arduino, there are 20 shared data pins that can be connected to GPIO, UART, SPI, or Timer.
+For RPi, there are 28 shared data pins that can be connected to GPIO, UART, SPI, or Timer.

 The following function, part of the provided IO switch driver (`xio_switch.h`), can be used to configure the switch from a PYNQ MicroBlaze